r04922101/go-docker/README.md

 By default, `docker build` command passes everything in the context directory to the builder. \
 To increase the build's performance, add a `.dockerignore` to the context directory to exclude files and directories. \
 For example, in my [.dockerignore](./dockerignore) excludes `.git` directory and compiled output binary files in `out` directory.

+## Dependencies

+We use [Go modules](https://go.dev/blog/using-go-modules) to manage dependencies. \
+In [dependecies.Dockerfile](./dockerfiles/dependecies.Dockerfile), we copy `go.mod` and `go.sum` before copying other files \
+so that Docker will use the module downloaded intermediate image cache if the `go.mod` and `go.sum` files are not changed.

+## Docker Buildkit

+Enable BuildKit builds by setting `DOCKER_BUILDKIT=1` environment variable when executing `docker build` command. \
+Besides, set Dockerfile version to 1.2. by adding `# syntax=docker/dockerfile:1.3` at the top of dockerfile. \
+Docker buildkit allows the build container to cache directories for compilers and package managers by adding `--mount=type=cache` to `RUN` command in Dockerfiles. \
+As shown in [buildkit.Dockerfile](./dockerfiles/buildkit.Dockerfile), we mount a cache to `GOMODCACHE` directory, which is the directory where the go command stores downloaded module files. \
+By doing so, we can spare a lot of time for re-downloading packages for every builds.